jfrobbins/blog/content/federation/20241219-what-is-a-distributed-social-network.md

 - Rediscover community with Diaspora at [diasporafoundation.org](https://diasporafoundation.org/).

 Maybe you'll find that the grass is indeed greener on this side of the digital fence, where your data isn't the product, where privacy isn't a luxury, and where community isn't just a marketing term.
 Here's to hoping more of us will choose freedom over convenience, community over corporation, and in doing so, reshape the very fabric of our online interactions.
 Let's make the internet a place where we're not just users but part of something much greater - a truly free, open, and interconnected digital society.

+## Sources and Further Reading

+For those interested in diving deeper into the concepts of distributed networks, here are some resources:

+- **[Join Mastodon](https://joinmastodon.org/)**: An entry point to explore and join the Mastodon network.
+- **[Bluesky Web](https://blueskyweb.org/)**: Details on Bluesky's decentralized social media initiative.
+- **[Diaspora Foundation](https://diasporafoundation.org/)**: Learn more about Diaspora and how to get involved.

+Additional references that have informed this discussion:

+- **[Re-Imagining Decentralized and Distributed](https://www.windley.com/archives/2015/01/re-imagining_decentralized_and_distributed.shtml)** by Phil Windley - An exploration into the idea of decentralization beyond just social networks.

+- **[Comunicación Libre y Descentralizada](https://metal-libre.org/2014/03/comunicacion-libre-y-descentralizada.html)** - An article focusing on free and decentralized communication, echoing the ethos of privacy and freedom in digital interactions.

+- **[Personal Channels](https://www.windley.com/archives/2012/06/personal_channels.shtml)** by Phil Windley - A look at how individuals can control their own data channels, which resonates with the user-centric approach of distributed networks.

+These sources provide a broader context and delve into the nuances of decentralized technologies, offering insights into why this shift matters not just for social networking but for the internet as a whole.
+If you're passionate about reclaiming control over your digital life, these readings are a great start.